cameraui/sdk/go/docs/api/plugin.md

 DiscoveredCamera is a camera found during discovery by a discovery provider plugin.

 	type DiscoveredCamera struct {
-	    // ID is the discovery ID (typically a stable native identifier).
+	    // ID is the unique, stable identifier for this discovered camera (used for
+	    // deduplication).
 	    ID  string `msgpack:"id" json:"id"`
-	    // Name is the discovered camera display name.
+	    // Name is the display name shown in the UI adoption list.
 	    Name string `msgpack:"name" json:"name"`
-	    // Manufacturer is the manufacturer name (if known).
+	    // Manufacturer is the camera manufacturer label (optional).
 	    Manufacturer string `msgpack:"manufacturer,omitempty" json:"manufacturer,omitempty"`
-	    // Model is the model name (if known).
+	    // Model is the camera model label (optional).
 	    Model string `msgpack:"model,omitempty" json:"model,omitempty"`
 	    // Address is the network address (IP or hostname) shown in the UI to disambiguate same-model cameras.
 	    Address string `msgpack:"address,omitempty" json:"address,omitempty"`